 SECTION 2: FEDERAL POLICY OBJECTIVES

-Adequate compensation must be made available to local governments to offset the costs of providing services as required by federal law.
-Additionally, any revenue sharing or payment inlieu of taxes should be equitable, predictable, and sustainable.
+Adequate compensation must be made available to local governments to offset the costs of providing services as federal law requires.
+Additionally, any revenue sharing or payment in lieu of taxes should be equitable, predictable, and sustainable.

 Basic Service Levels